peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Return Value

 Return value.
 The first
 knot of the curve will be 0 and the last knot will be 1.
-(This is a change from previous versions.)
 (Type: BSplineCurve)

 <a name='H3DU.BSplineCurve.clampedKnots'></a>
 ### (static) H3DU.BSplineCurve.clampedKnots(controlPoints, [degree])